jlevy/lft/lft.md

 What are the tools that can help people iteratively improve the quality of written work and consequently, of their ideas, both individually and when collaborating?

-What I mean is we need to look for more reliable, small steps that makes meaningful adjustments and improvements to content so it is better in different dimensions—clarity, rationality, rigor, and so on.
+We need to look for more reliable, small steps that makes meaningful adjustments and improvements to content so it is better in different dimensions—clarity, rationality, rigor, and so on.
 By improving content along the right dimensions, and using these tools collaboratively, so the judgement of many people is combined, it seems we can significantly improve the quality, rigor, and real-world effectiveness of many ideas.

 ### What Will Improve Tools for Thought?